 - No ancillary equipment purchases

-As well as avoiding capital investment in warehouse infrastructure, you’ll also save on the associated costs of equipping your warehouse with everything from pallet racking to safety barriers, mezzanine floors and forklift trucks.
+As well as avoiding capital investment in warehouse infrastructure, you’ll also save on the associated costs of equipping your warehouse with everything from pallet racking to fire sprinklers, safety barriers, mezzanine floors and forklift trucks.

 The costs of maintaining and servicing this equipment on a regular basis is also significant and it’s worth considering outsourcing on this basis alone.

-- Flexibility: No long term lease or wasted space
+- No long-term lease or wasted space

-- Shared costs: Benefits of a shared resource
+- Benefits of a shared resource

 A shared resource is likely to be a cheaper resource – because your 3PL provider is spreading their overheads across multiple clients.